vcuspinera/Baby_names/README.md

 ## Scoring names using [International Phonetic Alphabet (IPA)](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet)

-The last effort of this analysis is to construct a tool that measures how well a surname name combines with anothers surname and/or family names.
+The last effort of this analysis is to construct a tool that measures how well a surname combines with anothers surname and/or family names.

 For this purpose, I transform the names to their Spanish and English phonetic notation using the [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), and look for ryhmes in English and Spanish for each comparison between each two strings (names).
 For example, in the name **maria victoria smith** this function gets the score for the comparison between (1) **maria** and **victoria**, (2) **maria** and **smith**, and (3) **victoria** with **smith**.